VinutaHegde/404/blog_post.md

 next caption is expected to be more like

-> This guy seem to be totally enjoying the event!
+> This guy seems to be totally enjoying the event!

 To do that, a bidirectional GRU is used to encode all previously generated captions.
 <p align="center" ><img src="images/prevCapEncoder.png" height="250"><p>

 ### Decoder
-The decoder of the proposed model is expected to receive two encodings (image and caption) to generate every caption.
+The decoder of the proposed model is expected to receive two encodings, an image and a caption to generate a current caption.
 Therefore, the decoder is re-used five times in the proposed model, once for every caption.
-The decoder is a GRU that uses a teacher force method during the learning phase in order to speed up the learning process.
+The decoder is a GRU that uses a teacher-force method during the learning phase in order to speed up the learning process.
 <p align="center">&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src="images/decoder.png" height="300"><p>

 ## Training